AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58735-restricted-admin-cant-view-abandoned-shopping-carts.md

 <u>Expected results</u>:

-.The restricted admin can see abandoned shopping carts for the associated website.
+The restricted admin can see abandoned shopping carts for the associated website.

 <u>Actual results</u>: